Fourth grade survivor of Uvalde shooting tells Congress: ‘I don’t want it to happen again’ - NewsBreak

 The ranking member, Rep. James Comer, R-Ky., said Democrats were pushing “a radical left-wing agenda” by trying to pass gun control legislation.

-Republican Rep. Andrew Clyde, an Athens firearms dealer, and GOP Rep. Clay Higgins of Louisiana said gun legislation proposed by Democrats would infringe on “law-abiding” Second Amendment users.
+Republican Reps.
+Andrew Clyde of Georgia and Clay Higgins of Louisiana said gun legislation proposed by Democrats would infringe on “law-abiding” Second Amendment users.

 But Rep. Jamie Raskin, D-Md., said that firearm injuries are now the leading cause of death for children and adolescents.